Looking to celebrate Carnival without a pricey ticket to Rio?

 With 100 years of Carnival history and the anything goes attitude of modern times you’ve got a bomb.
 A show, the eccentric spectacle where inhibitions fade like a breath of air in the cold Barcelona winter wind.
 The costumes, dances, and parades are can’t miss material.

 On the official Sitges city website you’ll find the complete Carnival schedule.

-The best days to party down are Saturday night and Tuesday night while if you’re just looking for the parades you’ll be better off visiting Sitges on Sunday.
+The best days to party down are Saturday night and Tuesday night.
+If you’re just looking for a day trip from Barcelona to see the parades you’ll be better off visiting Sitges on Sunday.

 What to See

 Carnival in Sitges officially opens on Fat Thursday at 7:20 pm.

 It’s signified with the arrival of the Rei Carnestoltes (the ‘King of No Shame‘) with his rag-tag bunch of musicians and jesters.

 The goal from here on out?
 Consume as much as possible before the fasting period.

 Events include chowing down on local foods like xatonadas (a salad with cod and a garlicky almond sauce called romesco), coca de llardons (a flat pastry with eggs, sugar, and pork crackling), and botifarra d’ou (a lean local sausage with egg).

 The most important events are the Sunday (Rúa de la Disbauxa) at 7:30 pm and Tuesday (Rúa del Extermini) at 9:00 pm parades where more than 50 floats with 2000 participants pass by while a crowd drinks, dances, and mingles.